WordPress/block-development-examples/templates/block-examples/readmes/README-EXAMPLE.tpl.md

 ### As an isolated example on your own WordPress installation

-If you have a local WordPress installation already running, you can also put the plugin folders of the examples you're interested in (by copyin and paste, from the zips...) inside the `plugins` folder of that installation and check the examples there.
+If you have a local WordPress installation already running, you can also put the plugin folders of the examples you're interested in (by copying and pasting, from the zips...) inside the `plugins` folder of that installation and check the examples there.

 If you do that, you'll need to do the following